Michaelpalacce/Server/README.md

-### A simple storage app that emulates the file system
+### A simple storage app that emulates the file system with Users

+#### More features and modules will be added overtime.

 # Supported NodeJS
 - \>= 12.x